openHPI/TeachingTeamGuidelines/docs/courseadministration/quizmanagement/regrading.md

 - remove answer: Removes an answer from a question in a quiz, removes the according submission_answers, and sets a new timestamp for quiz_version_at in the submissions.
 - update question: Updates points for a question after additional answer options have been added or answer options have been removed or changed (for other questions)
 These are only a few examples of how regrading can be done.

+Depending on the special case (which kind of mistake was made, how many users are affected, etc.), the platform admins will decide which regrading they perform.